MontagneTicinesi.ch

 Lakes reached: Laghetto Gardiscio

-SAC-CAS hiking scale Dal Passo di Ghiacciaione fino al Laghetto Gardiscio (con passaggi T4).
+SAC-CAS hiking scale From Passo di Ghiacciaione to Laghetto Gardiscio (with T4 passages).

 Pizzo Forno is a mountain in the Leventina Valley that is easily recognisable by its pyramid shape and thanks to its panoramic position, it can already be seen from Biasca.
 To reach it I chose to start from Val Chironico, where there is a large car park in the Valle area.